thesecretlab/diary/Steps.md

 1. Add a `BOOL` instance variable to DYAudioNoteViewController's class extension, called `recordingAllowed`.
 1. Implement the `controlButtonTapped:`, `startRecording`, `stopRecording`, `startPlaying`, `stopPlaying`, `removeAudio:`, `updateControlButton` and `viewWillDisappear` methods.
 Update the `viewDidLoad` method.

+Next, we'll make the play/pause/stop button update when the end of the recording is reached.

+1. Make DYAudioNoteViewController conform to the AVAudioPlayerDelegate protocol.
+2. Add the `audioPlayerDidFinishPlaying: successfully:` method.
+3. Update the `startPlaying` method to set the delegate.